Elementary (1st – 6th Grade)

 - Field Trips: The Elementary curriculum is supplemented by regular field trips to plays, concerts, museums, and other cultural and scientific events and institutions, as well as to outdoor education programs.
-Regular destinations include UT’s McClung Museum, the Knoxville Symphony, the Children’s Dance Ensemble, the Oak Ridge Museum of Science and Energy, Camp Wesley Woods, and the Great Smokey Mountains National Park.
+Regular destinations include UT’s McClung Museum, the Knoxville Symphony, the Children’s Dance Ensemble, and the Great Smokey Mountains National Park.

 - Ice-Skating Lessons: During the winter, Elementary students take eight weeks of ice-skating lessons at the Ice Chalet, located near KMS, just west of Western Plaza.